maestro-insomnia/TVCG_Bi-Communication_Response_Library/README.md

 `library/route_catalog.json` contains the logical route codes available to the router.

+## Model Compatibility

+The semantic-routing pipeline and Python reference implementation have been tested successfully with the following OpenAI models:

+* `gpt-4.1-2025-04-14`
+* `gpt-5.6-luna`

+Both models use the same routing prompt, request schema, result schema, and response library.
+Model-specific API parameters are handled by the Python reference implementation; in particular, reasoning-specific parameters are used only for models that support them.

+Other models may also be compatible with the routing protocol, but they have not been validated as part of this repository.

 ## API Examples

 Example request and result objects are provided in: